GillesWHC/taylor.rest/README.md

 ## taylor.rest
 A Taylor Swift quotes API, build using Deno.
+Big thanks to [Dwikboss](https://twitter.com/dwikboss) for providing the reaction images!

 #### How to use